 Loving-kindness, compassion, sympathetic joy and equanimity are rigorous meditation practices, used for the most part to cultivate one-pointed concentrated attention, out of which the powers of these evoked qualities emerge, transfiguring the heart.
 Just naming these qualities of heart explicitly and making their role explicit in our practice may help us to recognize them when they arise spontaneously during mindfulness practice.
 As well as to incline the heart and mind in that direction more frequently, especially in difficult times.

-These practices, and in particular loving kindness, can often serve very practically as a necessary and skillful antidote to mindstates such as ferocious rage, which may, at the time of their arising, be simply too strong to attend to via direct observation unless ones practice is very developed.
-At such times formal loving-kindness practice can function to soften one’s relationship to such overwhelmingly afflictive mind states, so that we can avoid succumbing completely to their energies.
+These practices, and in particular loving-kindness meditation, can often serve very practically as a necessary and skillful antidote to mind states such as ferocious rage, which may, at the time of their arising, be simply too strong to attend to via direct observation unless ones practice is very developed.
+At such times formal loving-kindness meditation can function to soften one’s relationship to such overwhelmingly afflictive mind states, so that we can avoid succumbing completely to their energies.
 It makes them more approachable and it makes them less intractable.

-In a dignified sitting posture or lying down whatever you prefer, as you feel ready, bringing your awareness to the breath and the body as a whole breathing and resting here for a period of time, establishing a relatively stable platform of moment-to-moment awareness, riding on the waves of the breath.
+1. In a dignified sitting posture or lying down, whatever you prefer, bring your awareness to the breath and the body as a whole.
+Breathe and rest here, establishing a relatively stable platform of moment-to-moment awareness, riding on the waves of the breath.

-And when you feel comfortable resting with the flowing of your breathing in this way picturing in your mind’s eye, to whatever degree you find it possible, someone in your life who loves you, or who loved you unconditionally.
+2. When you feel comfortable resting with the flow of your breathing, picture someone in your life who loves you, or who loved you unconditionally.
 Evoking and giving yourself over to feeling the qualities of the selfless love and kindness they accord you, or accorded you, and the whole aura or field of their love for you—right here right now breathing with these feelings, bathing in them, resting in the warmth and radiance of their heartfelt embracing of you just as you are.
 Or drinking in the experience that you are unequivocally and unconditionally loved and accepted as you are—without having to be different, without having to be worthy of their love, without having to be particularly deserving.

-And if you encounter some difficulty in bringing to mind or conjuring up such a person from memory in this moment, then seeing if you can imagine someone treating you in that way.
-And imagining with great vividness the feelings of love and kindness and regard.
+3. If you encounter some difficulty in bringing to mind or conjuring up such a person from memory in this moment, then see if you can imagine someone treating you in that way.
+And imagine with great vividness the feelings of love and kindness and regard.
 And that can actually serve equally well in this practice.

-As you feel ready, and whenever you feel ready, seeing if you can become the source as well as the object of these same feelings.
-In other words, taking on these feelings for yourself as if they were your own rather than those of another.
+4. Whenever you feel ready, see if you can become the source as well as the object of these same feelings.
+In other words, take on these feelings for yourself as if they were your own rather than those of another.
 Lingering as best you can with the rhythmic beating of your own heart.
 Cradling in your own heart these feelings of love and acceptance and kindness for yourself beyond judgment of any kind.
 Just basking in feelings of loving kindness akin to the all-loving embrace of a mother for her child—Where you are simultaneously both the mother and the child.
 Resting here in these feelings as best you can, from moment to moment.
 Bathing in your own kind regard.
 Your own complete acceptance of yourself as you are right here in this very moment.
 Letting this feeling be self-sustaining, natural, in no way forced or coerced.

-In resting here in this field of loving-kindness, this embrace of loving kindness, you may find it useful to whisper to yourself inwardly the following phrases, or hear them being whispered to you by the wind, by the air, by that breath, by the world, or even asserted more strongly with great feeling: May I be safe and protected and free from inner and outer harm.
+5. In resting here in this field of loving-kindness, this embrace of loving-kindness, you may find it useful to whisper to yourself the following phrases, or hear them being whispered to you by the wind, by the air, by your breath, by the world, or even asserted more strongly with great feeling: May I be safe and protected and free from inner and outer harm.
 May I be happy and contented.
 May I be healthy and whole to whatever degree possible.
-May I experience
+May I experience ease of well-being.

-Gently at your own pace, over and over, inwardly whispering, inwardly hearing, feeling, sensing, affirming: May I be safe and protected and free from inner and outer harm.
+6. Gently at your own pace, over and over, inwardly whispering, inwardly hearing, feeling, sensing, affirming: May I be safe and protected and free from inner and outer harm.
 May I be happy and contented.
-May I be healthy in the whole to whatever degree possible.
-May I experience
+May I be healthy and whole to whatever degree possible.
+May I experience ease of well-being.

 May I be safe and protected and free from inner and outer harm.
 May I be happy and contented.
 May I be healthy and whole to whatever degree possible.
 May I experience ease of well-being.